 LIFX: 3 multicolor bulbs= $180 for 3 bulbs

-Personally, I would probably choose a LIFX color bulb.
-The bright colors and hub-less technology are what pull me in.
+Personally, I would choose a LIFX color bulb.
+In my testing, it has been easy to use, very bright, and a hit whenever we throw parties.
+The bright colors and hub-less technology are what pulled me in, and I haven’t been disappointed.
 The white bulbs are pricey, but I saw one on sale at Lowe’s a few weeks ago for just $20.
-If LIFX fails to live up to the hype, I can always upgrade to a more integrated system like Philips Hue.

-I own LIFX Plus, LIFX, and LIFX Z. Connectivity issues are very rare.
+I own LIFX Plus, LIFX, and LIFX Z strips.
+Connectivity issues are extremely rare.
 The devices work very well and are extremely bright and colorful.
-I consider one less hub plugged into my router to be a big benefit.
+I consider one less hub plugged into my router to be a big benefit, especially since LIFX works with SmartThings.
+If I want to integrate a hub, I can use SmartThings to connect dozens of smart home devices to my LIFX lights.